mpvano/pico_opentnc/README.md

 # PICO TNC

 PICO TNC is the Terminal Node Controler for Amateur Packet Radio powered by Raspberry Pi Pico.

-This TNC has same functionality as WB8WGA's PIC TNC.
+This is a fork of that project.
+I intend to remove all of the major features of the code except for the modulator/demodulator secton and insert the z80 emulator from my TNCEMU project to see if we can make a fully functional TNC that supports full connections and has pbbs support.

 ## PIC TNC features

 - Encode and decode Bell 202 AFSK signal without modem chip
-- Digipeat UI packet up to 1024 byte length
-- Send beacon packet
-- Support converse mode
-- Support GPS tracker feature
 - Support both USB serial and UART serial interface

-## Additional features

-- Support KISS mode
-- Support multi-port up to 3 ports

 ## How to build